scalableminds/webknossos/docs/automated_analysis.md

 Computation time for this analysis depends directly on the size of your dataset.
 Expect a few hours for medium-sized volumetric EM datasets.
 The finished analysis will be available as a new dataset from your dashboard.
-You can monitor the status and progress of the analysis job from the `Processing Jobs` section of the `Administration` menu at the top of the screen.
+You can monitor the status and progress of the [analysis job from the `Processing Jobs` section of the `Administration` menu at the top of the screen](./jobs.md).

 /todo add screenshot of nuclei classification
-/todo add screenshot of jobs list

 ## Custom Analysis
 At the moment, webKnossos can not be used to train a custom classifier itself.
 This might be something that we add in the future if there is enough interest in this.